Philip1996/Runbuddy-V2.0/README.md

 # Run Buddy, Inc

 ## Purpose
-Make the webpage more responsive by adding and bootstrap functionality to the page.
+Make the webpage more responsive for Runners.

 ## Built With
 * HTML
+* CSS

 ## Creator
 Made with ❤️ by Philip